molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 }'
 ```

-A deployment takes some time to create.
-You can look at all of your deployments and their statuses.
-You should be able to see the "iris_demo_deployment" as "Creating".
+A deployment takes a minute or so to create.
+You can see the status of the "iris_demo_deployment" as "Creating" in the UI or by running the command below.

 **HTTP API Reference:**
 ```shell